 Texas.
 In March 2008, the natural gas distribution business of CERC (Gas Operations) filed a request to change its rates with the Railroad Commission of Texas (Railroad Commission) and the 47 cities in its Texas Coast service territory, an area consisting of approximately 230,000 customers in cities and communities on the outskirts of Houston.
 In 2008, the Railroad Commission approved the implementation of rates increasing annual revenues by approximately \$3.5 million.
 The approved rates were contested by a coalition of nine cities in an appeal to the 353rd district court in Travis County, Texas.
 In January 2010, that court reversed the Railroad Commission's order in part and remanded the matter to the Railroad Commission.
 In its final judgment, the court ruled that the Railroad Commission lacked authority to impose the approved cost of service adjustment mechanism in both those nine cities and in those areas in which the Railroad Commission has original jurisdiction.
 The Railroad Commission and Gas Operations have appealed the court's ruling on the cost of service adjustment mechanism to the Texas Third Court of Appeals at Austin, Texas.
 Oral arguments were held in February 2011.
 CERC does not expect the outcome of this matter to have a material adverse impact on its financial condition, results of operations or cash flows.
 The cost of service adjustment was initially effective for three successive years ending in calendar year 2010, but would automatically renew for successive three-year periods unless Gas Operations or the regulatory authority having original jurisdiction gave written notice to discontinue the adjustment mechanism by February 1, 2011.
 Certain cities that agreed to the initial implementation notified Gas Operations by February 1, 2011 of their desire to discontinue the adjustment mechanism.
-Gas Operations will continue the cost of service adjustments for the remaining areas.
+In July 2011, Gas Operations requested that the Railroad Commission waive the notice date of February 1, 2011 in order to allow Gas Operations to discontinue the cost of service adjustment mechanism for th